Soft drinks sales see steady growth in 2025

 KEY DATA FINDINGS

-Juice drinks continue to dominate
+Juice drinks continues to dominate sales due to affordable positioning

 Energy Drinks in Algeria